 (2) Policies and annuity contracts may be signed on behalf of an insurance bank by such officer or employee thereof as the governing board may, from time to time, determine.

-(f) Any savings bank may invest not more than five per cent of its equity capital in stocks, obligations or other securities of The Savings Bank Life Insurance Company.
+(f) Any savings bank may invest not more than five per cent of its capital and surplus in stocks, obligations or other securities of The Savings Bank Life Insurance Company.
 Such investment may include advances to the surplus of the company.

 (g) (1) The Insurance Commissioner shall, and the commissioner may, at least once every five years and whenever they deem it expedient, either alone or together, personally or by deputy or assistant, examine each insurance department.
 During such examination, they shall have free access to the vaults, books and papers and shall thoroughly inspect and examine the affairs of any such department in order to ascertain its condition, its transactions and its ability to fulfill its obligations and whether it has complied with all the provisions of law applicable to it.
 Insurance departments shall be subject to the provisions of the insurance law concerning examinations, and copies of all reports on examinations shall be forwarded by the Insurance Commissioner to the commissioner and The Savings Bank Life Insurance Company.